PART 10 - ACKNOWLEDGMENT OF SERVICE

 10.4 On receipt of an acknowledgment of service, the court must notify the claimant in writing.

-(a) be signed by the defendant or the defendant’s legal representative; and
+(b) be signed by the defendant or their legal representative or litigation friend; and

 (Rule 6.23 makes provision in relation to addresses for service.)